Ranzeb/Ranzeb/README.md

 - 🌱 I’m currently learning React.Js and Web3 programming
 - 💞️ I’m looking to collaborate on some innovative startup in which i can contribute
 - 📫 Feel Free to reach me at r.ranzieri@gmail.com, I will kindly reply you for any questions
 - ⚡ Fun fact: I am a drummer, I'm really dip into music and extreme sports such as skateboard, ski, downhill, etc..
-Sometimes I also play some board games and videogames
+Sometimes I also play board games and videogames

 ### Connect with me: